 Useful tips for winning blackjack tournaments

 Blackjack tournaments are games of skill and there are many factors you must consider when betting and when deciding whether you want to hit, stand, split or double down.
-In most cases the standard blackjack strategy is sill valid, but there are many special situations where you want to deviate from the regular strategy.
+In most cases, the standard blackjack strategy is still valid, but there are many special situations where you want to deviate from the regular strategy.
 The biggest factor is knowing how much to bet in each situation.
 Below we give you some valuable hints for playing blackjack tournaments.

 Position in blackjack tournaments

 The position of the person who bets first in each hand rotates around the table.
-Similarly, to poker games a button is placed on the table.
+Similar to poker games, a button is placed on the table.
 Here the player who bets first receives the button.
 After the round of play, the dealer moves the button one position to the left.

-The player who bets first on the first hand is determined at random – either with a dice or via high carding.
+The player who bets first on the first hand is determined at random – either with dice or via high carding.
 Once it has been determined who bets first, you should immediately work out what your betting position will be on the final hand.
 The final hand is by far the most important hand in blackjack tournaments and if it is your turn to bet first on the all-important last hand, you should bet more aggressively in the earlier hand to try and have the lead on the last hand.

 The reason why the player who bets first on the last hand is at a disadvantage compared to the other players is that he does not know how much his opponents bet.